joeldevlearning/whois-prototype/readme.md

 - As-you-type searches to check for any results
 - Search suggest features
 - Graphical tree of entities by IP address blocks
-- Wildcards for IP addresses
+- Support wildcards for all queries (including IP addresses)
 - Support for domain names (mixing results from another API with ARIN's)
 - Overcome query limits (255 records per query) and offer pagination